 During a face-lift, facial soft tissues are lifted, excess skin is removed and skin is draped back over the newly repositioned contours.
 Incisions can be made in the hairline starting at the temples, continuing down and around the front of the ears, and ending behind the ears in the lower scalp.

-A face-lift (rhytidectomy) is a cosmetic surgical procedure to create a younger appearance in your face.
-The procedure can reduce the sagging or folds of skin on the cheeks and jawline and other changes in the shape of your face that occur with age.
+A face-lift is a cosmetic surgical procedure to create a younger look in the face.
+The procedure can reduce sagging skin.
+It can also help smooth folds of skin on the cheeks and jawline.
+A face-lift is also called a rhytidectomy.

-During a face-lift, a flap of skin on each side of the face is pulled back, and tissues below the skin are surgically altered to return the contour of the face to a more youthful shape.
-Before the flap is sutured closed, excess skin is removed.
+During a face-lift, a flap of skin on each side of the face is pulled back.
+Tissues below the skin are altered, and excess skin is removed.
+This gives the face a more youthful shape.

-A neck lift (platysmaplasty) is often done as part of a face-lift to reduce fat deposits and sagging skin on the neck.
+A neck lift is often done as part of a face-lift.
+It reduces fat and sagging skin on the neck.

-A face-lift won't decrease fine creases or wrinkles in your skin or damage from sun exposure.
-Other cosmetic procedures can address the appearance or quality of the skin itself.
+A face-lift won't correct damage from sun exposure, such as fine lines and wrinkles.
+Other cosmetic procedures can address the look or quality of the skin itself.

 Products & Services

 Why it's done